PaulleDemon/AWS-deployment/AWS_Interface.md

 ├
 ├── Load Balancing:
 │   ├── Load Balancers(**important** Displays all your loadbalancers)
-│   └── Target Groups(A target group tells a load balancer where to direct traffic to : EC2 instances, fixed IP addresses; or AWS Lambda functions, amongst others.)
+│   └── Target Groups(A target group tells a load balancer where to direct traffic to: EC2 instances, fixed IP addresses; or AWS Lambda functions, amongst others.)
 ├
 └── Auto Scaling
     └── ...